eafuna/pe-infra-tf/README.md

 # HI, welcome
 This repository contains bare and simple implementation of cicd for application and infrastructure.

+#### POST DEADLINE MODIFICATIONS:
+- 7/29-4:00 Done update README and chart pullpolicy
+- 7/29-4:00 `CURRENTLY DOING` Update on `workflow` to:
+    - provide some protection on my azure account if I set this repo to `public`
+    - facilitate `create` and `destroy` of the entire k8s associated resources

 > [!IMPORTANT]
 > I intentionally did not use modules for these exercise since the purpose of this is for evaluation and not production.